deoops-net/dotam/README.en.md

 ### Get Support

-* if you have questions when using this tool, feel free to send me a email: `techmesh@aliyun.com.`
+* if you have questions when using this tool, feel free to send me an email: `techmesh@aliyun.com.`